joshwadle/My-solutions-to-precourse/readme.md

 1. Clone the repository on your computer: `git clone https://github.com/<your username>/precourse`
 1. Create a directory called "solutions" and add your files to the solutions folder
 1. Add your files to the repository: `git add solutions`
-1. Commit your changes: `git commit -M "My solutions to precourse"`
+1. Commit your changes: `git commit -m "My solutions to precourse"`
 1. Push your changes to your fork: `git push origin master`
 1. Make a pull request by going to https://github.com/zipfian/precourse and clicking "Pull Requests" and then "New Pull Request"